 But email and social media are far from the only ways a CRM software can help you automate your sales process.

-Putting Lead Management on Autopilot
+Putting Lead Management On Autopilot

-The next way a CRM can help with automation is the way your team’s sales reps manage their leads.
+The next way a CRM can help with sales automation is the way your team’s sales reps manage their leads.

 The more prospects each of your reps have, the more time they’ll have to spend with admin tasks and managing all of the data for them.
 (If you don’t have an automated sales system in place to take care of those leads.)